Seneca-ICTOER/OPS345v2/docs/Labs/lab2.md

 ```bash
 sudo sysctl net.ipv4.ip_forward
 ```
 The output should now show the parameter is set to 1, meaning IP forwarding has now been turned on.

 **NOTE – AGAIN, IT IS VERY IMPORTANT THAT THIS STEP IS NOT MISSED.
 IT MUST BE COMPLETED SUCCESSFULLY BEFORE FRR IS INSTALLED LATER IN THIS LAB.
 IF YOU ARE NOT GETTING A "1" HERE, CHECK WITH YOUR TEACHER BEFORE MOVING FORWARD.**

+### Configuring NAT on deb-router-1

 Next, we are going to allow deb-router-1 to act as a NAT device between our internal network and the outside world (although keep in mind that because this is a virtual network, we still technically have another layer of NAT already running in the form of our Host Ubuntu system).